adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-the-real-progressive-enhancement.md

 The idea of abstractions are good, the idea of several abstractions i.e. a library, is also good.
 But if that library is monolithic in nature, context-less, lacks feature detection and feature testing, leans on polyfills (or browser sniffing or object inferences etc) and does **not** expose a dynamic API, then ultimately you are unable to Progressively Enhance your application and your users and the business you work for, will suffer for it.

 At the very least, it is beneficial to be able to spot code that does not conform to the principles of Progressive Enhancement.
-Particulary, the kind that doesn't even attempt to degrade gracefully in the face of danger.
+Particularly, the kind that doesn't even attempt to degrade gracefully in the face of danger.

 ## How do I build a library like this?